Little Cottonwood Transportation Company (1916-1922)

 Construction of the first mile completed.
 The Shay is on hand and as soon as the track is properly ballasted, the Shay will be used to complete construction.
 To be completed to Tanners Flat "within a few weeks".
 At Tanners Flat, a large tonnage of ore will be delivered via the aerial tramway of Michigan-Utah Mining Company.
-(Salt Lake Mining Review, October 30, 1916, page 31)
+The following comes from the October 30, 1916 issue of the Salt Lake Mining Review:

-PROGRESS OF ALTA RAILROAD -- Walter K. Yorston, engineer in charge of the construction of the new railroad to the Alta district of Utah, reported last week that the first mile of construction work was completed, and that sufficient headway in securing materials has been made to guarantee the completion of the line before winter sets in.
+Progress Of Alta Railroad — Walter K. Yorston, engineer in charge of the construction of the new railroad to the Alta district of Utah, reported last week that the first mile of construction work was completed, and that sufficient headway in securing materials has been made to guarantee the completion of the line before winter sets in.
 A heavy rail is being laid, and as soon as ballasting is completed a Shay engine will be used for delivering materials to the end of the line.
 This will mean better headway, and it is practically assured that the road will be finished and operating as far as Tanner's Flat within a few weeks.
 Here a big tonnage of ore will be secured, which is delivered to that point by the Michigan-Utah aerial tramway.
 (Salt Lake Mining Review, October 30, 1916, page 31)

 November 3, 1916

 Little Cottonwood Transportation Company was incorporated in Utah.
-(Read the corporate information for Little Cottonwood Transportation Co.)

 November 15, 1916

-MOTOR ON ALTA RAILROAD -- Construction work on the new narrow-gauge railroad to the Alta district of Utah has been greatly facilitated by the recent acquisition of a small motor mounted on wheels, which is now delivering material in record time.
+Motor On Alta Railroad — Construction work on the new narrow-gauge railroad to the Alta district of Utah has been greatly facilitated by the recent acquisition of a small motor mounted on wheels, which is now delivering material in record time.
 It is now possible to deliver ties and rails to the end of the line as needed, and unless the present storms interfere too much with construction work it should be finished to Tanner's Flat by the middle of the month.
 This will relieve the present ore congestion at Alta, as freight from there can be delivered at Tanners by the Michigan-Utah aerial tram.
 The motor negotiates the grade without difficulty, and Walter K. Yorston, under whose supervision the line is being constructed, states that when the Shay engine is put to work after reaching Tanners, there is no doubt that it will handle the outgoing and incoming freight with all the speed required by the mine operators.

 D&RG leased its line between Wasatch and Alta to Little Cottonwood Transportation Company.
 By this time, the still narrow gauge (three-feet) line had been long unused and was mostly disintegrated.
 Little Cottonwood Transportation agreed to reconstruct the line.
 (LeMassena, p.
 131)